 The practitioners in our Brisbane family law mediation office have wide experience in conducting mediations for separating couples.
 We have the advantage of also being family lawyers so can advise not only on the best way to negotiate a financial agreement but also ensure it is legally compliant and enforceable.

 One way to do this is to formalise a financial agreement by applying for a consent order from the court, without you needing to go through the court process.
 A consent order is a written agreement that both parties agree to abide by and has the same effect as a court order made by a judicial officer after a court hearing.
-The order can deal with property and financial matters such as transfer or sale of property, splitting of superannuation, and child and spousal maintenance.
+The order can deal with property and financial matters such as transfer or sale of a property, splitting of superannuation, and child and spousal maintenance.

 Contact Mediations Australia for help and guidance on making a financial agreement through family law mediation today.